 It is difficult to imagine the Trump administration supporting international law in an enduring manner so long as the President’s own attitudes toward domestic legal limitations remain so in doubt.

-He is not likely to be persuasive with other nations in invoking international law in justification of U.S. actions, or in criticizing the actions of other states, so long as his veracity and credibility are fundamntally in doubt.
+He is not likely to be persuasive with other nations in invoking international law in justification of U.S. actions, or in criticizing the actions of other states, so long as his veracity and credibility are fundamentally in doubt.

 To construct new international norms and regimes to deal with new situations (e.g., cyber warfare or cyber intervention in the elections of other countries), the president’s veracity and credibility, and the trust by foreign leaders he engenders, will be indispensable.

-Without illusions, one can only hope that the world will evolve in this direction, or that whoever replaces Trump — whether through elections or after his removal from office — will have a deep understanding and appreciation of international law, and use both to build a more hopeful and safer world.
+Without illusions, one can only hope that he will evolve in this direction, or that whoever replaces Trump — whether through elections or after his removal from office — will have a deep understanding and appreciation of international law, and use both to build a more hopeful and safer world.

 The Trenchant Observer